-Years ago, when I was newly working in email customer service, I had quite a shock when my boss said to me, “You sound so cold and formal in your emails.
+Years ago, when I was newly working in email customer service, I had quite the shock when my boss said to me, “You sound so cold and formal in your emails.
 They don’t match your personality at all.”

-I think this same issue is true for many of us—whether you come from an old-school background of writing business letters (like me) or you grew up sending texts, most of us write business emails in a style that sounds a lot less friendly than we might realize.
+This same issue is true for many of us—whether you come from an old-school background of writing business letters (like me) or you grew up sending texts, most of us write business emails in a style that sounds a lot less friendly than we might realize.

 It really comes down to the basic difference between verbal and written communication.
 When we speak, our tone of voice adds a whole layer of emotional information to our message—not to mention, relatable humanness.
 In writing, however, there are only the words, and the warmth often gets lost.

 “Once that button is clicked, the feature can be accessed.”

-Active Verb: “Once you click that button, you’ll have access to the feature.”
+“Once you click that button, you’ll have access to the feature.”

-Without the contraction: “Once you have updated your payment method, I will reactivate your account.”
+“Once you have updated your payment method, I will reactivate your account.”

-With the contraction: “Once you’ve updated your payment method, I’ll reactivate your account.”
+“Once you’ve updated your payment method, I’ll reactivate your account.”

 Both sentences say the same thing, but the one with contractions sounds much less stilted.
 Contractions help your customers feel that they’re communicating with a real human being.
 As with anything else, it’s best not to overdo it—use a moderate number, and it makes a big difference.

-Expressions like these are classy ways to show that not only will you solve your customer’s problem, you’re also a caring person who genuinely wants to help.
+Expressions like these are classy ways to show that not only will you solve your customer’s problem, but you’re also a caring person who genuinely wants to help.
 This evidence of your willingness really builds your customer’s confidence and helps them feel heard and valued.

-Tip #4: Wrap their concern into your response
+4. Reiterate their concern in your response

-The main idea is, when you read the customer’s email, what seems to be uppermost on her mind?
+The main idea is, when you read the customer’s email, what seems to be their primary concern?
 And how can you directly address that in your reply?
 Here’s an example from a recent email exchange I had:

-Customer: “I see that I was charged today for the month, but I meant to cancel the service.
+“I see that I was charged today for the month, but I meant to cancel the service.
 I have to have that charge refunded because I need the money for another important expense.”